-"Legislative Assembly" (though some members would remain unelected).
-It redesigned the office of Commissioner to combine many of the functions that in a province are exercised by a lieutenant-governor, speaker of the Assembly and premier.
-This was adopted and only since 1980 has the Commissioner- in Yellowknife and later in Iqaluit- withdrawn to a ceremonial role very like that of a lieutenant-governor.
+men in Ottawa a short-term vision of how to prepare the NWT "not [for] provincehood but [for] the means of growth to provincehood," with decentralization as an achievable goal and division as merely a distant possibility.
+The importance of this to the evolution of the official mind is that the Carruthers Commission recommended removing the legislature and some of the administrative machinery from Ottawa.
+It proposed the Council be renamed the Legislative Assembly (though some members would remain unelected).
+It redesigned the office of Commissioner to combine many of the functions that in a province are exercised by a lieutenant governor, speaker of the Assembly, and premier.
+This was adopted, and only since 1980 has the Commissioner, in Yellowknife and later in Iqaluit, withdrawn to a ceremonial role very like that of a lieutenant governor.
 The shifting power and prestige of the office, with its confusing sequence of real powers and ceremonial duties, illustrate the constitutional evolution of legislative authority as planned from Ottawa.